docopt/docopt.net/dev/docs/index.md

   [nupkg]: https://www.nuget.org/packages/docopt.net/

-Isn't it awesome how [CommandLineParser] and [PowerArgs] generate help messages based on your code?!
+Isn't it awesome how [CommandLineParser] and [PowerArgs] generate help messages based on your code?

   [CommandLineParser]: https://nuget.org/packages/CommandLineParser/
   [PowerArgs]: https://nuget.org/packages/PowerArgs/

-*Hell no!* You know what's awesome?
+You know what's even more awesome?
 It's when the option parser *is* generated based on the beautiful help message that you write yourself!
-This way you don't need to write this stupid repeatable parser-code, and instead can write only the help message--*the way you want it*.
+This way you don't need to write this boilerplate parser-code, and instead can write only the help message--*the way you want it*.

 **docopt.net** helps you create most beautiful command-line interfaces *easily*: